ShanshanJiang/Udacity_Project1/README.md

 For this project, I was interested in using the Seattle Airbnb Data from 2016provided by [kaggle](https://www.kaggle.com/datasets/airbnb/seattle?datasetId=393) to better understand:

-1. Is there any peak season for Airbnb in Seattle?
+1. When is the best time to visit Seattle?
 2. Is the Airbnb in Seattle occupied by some big host with many listings, or it's more like small business?
 3. Is the type of house impacting the price?